jonasdk/8-Ways-To-Improve-Your-Grunt-Setup/article/draft_1.md

-# 8 Ways To Improve Your Grunt.js Setup
+# 8 Ways To Improve Your Grunt Setup

-Grunt.js has become an essential tool for the developers of BBC News.
-Mark McDonnell and Tom Maslen talk you through 8 steps to help you keep your Grunt.js setup fast, maintainable and scaleable.
+Grunt has become an essential tool for the developers of BBC News.
+Mark McDonnell and Tom Maslen talk you through 8 steps to help you keep your Grunt setup fast, maintainable and scaleable.

 ## 1: Keep your Gruntfile maintainable